dapplo/Dapplo.Addons/README.md

 Also look [here](https://github.com/dapplo/Dapplo.Addons/blob/master/src/Dapplo.Addons.Tests/ApplicationBootstrapperTests.cs#L138) for an example Test-Case on how to use this.

-Every addon should use Dapplo.Addons as a reference, the containing application should use Dapplo.Addons.Bootstrapper It is heavily based upon Autofac, and can use the Dapplo.Config framework for inserting translations & configurations in your classes.
+Every addon should use Dapplo.Addons as a reference, only the application container should use Dapplo.Addons.Bootstrapper It is heavily based upon Autofac, and can use the Dapplo.Config framework for inserting translations & configurations in your classes.
 The Dapplo.CaliburnMicro project extends this functionality, to have a MVVM application with Composition.